 I enjoy A LOT of avocado.
 But by all means, use however much you want.

 You can serve the tequila shrimp ceviche with whatever you want (or eat it with a spoon), but I highly recommend these chile dusted tortilla chips.

 CHILE DUSTED TORTILLA CHIPS RECIPE

 Lay a tortilla on a cutting board.
 Brush oil on top of it and then lay another tortilla on top of that.
 Continue until you have 8 tortillas layered on top of each other.
 Then cut tortillas into 8 triangles.

-Set triangles on a lightly oiled baking sheet (with oil-side facing up).
+Set triangles oil-side up on a lightly oiled baking sheet.
 Sprinkle with sea salt and chile powder.

 Bake at 350 degrees for about 10-12 minutes, until nice and crispy to your liking.

-These chips are now all I want to eat ever.
+These chile dusted tortilla chips are now all I want to eat ever.
 I don’t think I’ll buy chips from the store anymore as I’m pretty sure I’m just going to be making these again and again and again and snacking on them.

-However, they’re most definitely even better when served with this ceviche.
+However, they’re most definitely even better when served with this tequila shrimp ceviche.